GSA-TTS/tts-tech-operations/Operations Rotation - Playbook.md

 > Play: Adobe Software Request

 - Canned Response: \_Please request through the Service Desk.
 Updating the Handbook with info about this.

-### Play Manage Software Requests (Offboarding)

-Remember, it is not all giving out license, you have to take them away too!
-TTS Talent will reach out to the current SaaS PM to send them this [document](https://docs.google.com/spreadsheets/d/1IlFY5AAvTyuS7yDHk5_odJGHYZDU_MN9HNGKJ2zXwi0/edit) so that they can check off the boxes of when they have either manually removed or requested removal of a former employee from the software.\_

-Simply go into both the software back-end account and remove the individual, then go in and update the user lists by deleting the cell with the person’s name and information.